 The Board of Directors may create such standing committees as may be considered desirable for the purpose of furthering the aims and objectives of the Corporation.
 These shall include but are not limited to a Grading Committee, a Technical Committee, a Referee Committee and a Regions Committee.
 Except for the Regions Committee, the Board of Directors shall determine the size, composition, and term of each standing committee.
 The Board of Directors may fill vacancies in a standing committee as they occur.
 Whenever a vacancy shall exist in a standing committee, the remaining members of such standing committee may exercise all of its powers as long as membership of the committee does not fall below two thirds (2/3) of the number established by the Board of Directors.
 The Board of Directors may delegate to a standing committee any powers of the Board of Directors subject to any restriction that may be imposed by the Board of Directors.
 A majority of members of a standing committee shall be sufficient for a quorum.

+The Executive Committee will be comprised of the Officers.
+The Executive Committee will have the authority to oversee the implementation of Board policies during intervals between meetings of the Board, and will perform such other duties as are prescribed by these By-laws or may be prescribed from time to time by the Board.
+Executive Committee decisions must be ratified at the next meeting of the Board.

 SECTION ELEVEN REGIONS

 DEFINITION